Caucasus campaign: Armenia

 (N.B. the battalions fluctuated in strength from 400 to 600 men.)

 Contrary to initial Turkish opinion, the Armenian force was actually rather well-equipped and trained.
 The infantry were made up of veteran soldiers of the Druzhiny units which had fought alongside the Russians for almost four years, and they were allowed to—and did—recover the best of the equipment left behind by the decaying Russian Army.
 Alternative estimates given by the Ottoman Army state that the Armenian army numbered 50,000 men by the beginning of 1918, while post-war Russian sources put Armenia's strength as two veteran rifle divisions, three brigades of volunteers, and one brigade of cavalry.

 Others

 Lionel Dunsterville was appointed in 1917 to lead an Allied force of under 1,000 Australian, British, Canadian and New Zealand troops, accompanied by armored cars.

+Japan provided support to Russia on the Caucasus Front, although direct participation of Japanese troops in combat operations was limited.
+As early as November–December 1914, Japan began supplying Russia with a large number of domestically produced rifles (6.5 mm caliber).
+Some of these weapons were sent to the Caucasian Army.
+In total, about 300,000 Japanese rifles were supplied to the Caucasus and Northern fronts.

+Several Japanese officers were sent to the Caucasus Front: